A New Approach to Flatness, Horizon and Late-time Accelerating Expansion Problems on the basis of Mach Principle: Transformed FLRW Metric

 At this point, it may look like that $00$ component of the metric is the only change and a simple coordinate transformation compared to the FLRW metric.
 It is, however, more than that because the meaning behind the metric components has also been changed.
 There is no absolute time and space intervals for observers separated by time.
 They can be measured relatively because of the time dependence of the field $\phi$.
 Length and time intervals do not vary in a way that one is used to think for the FLRW metric.
 The contraction and the expansion of space-time intervals are what we are experiencing in our comoving coordinate system for the past and the future.
 Furthermore, whenever an observation takes place, it should be considered as being performed from a new coordinate system because of change in $\phi$.
 This is a more appropriate and meaningful interpretation for a cosmological metric constructed based on Mach's principle.

 In the case of inhomogeneous space (Eq.(11)), light cones shrink a bit depending on the value of $\delta\phi$ in regions, where $\delta\phi$ is bigger by comparison.
 In the cosmological case, a light cone at any time in the past, where $\phi$ is bigger, seems much more open in our comoving coordinate system.
-These two seem to contradict with each other since we are considering a space-time point on which the fields are relatively bigger in both cases.
+These two seem to contradict each other since we are considering a space-time point on which the fields are relatively bigger in both cases.
 However, while $\delta\phi$ changes with the spatial coordinate $r$ in the first case, it is the time coordinate assigning the coordinate system in the latter one.
-So, their effects are opposite on the metric components and this is the reason behind this apparent contradiction.
+Their opposite effects on the metric components can be explained by the scale-dependent gravity as in Mannheim's conformal gravity\cite{mannheim2000,mannheim2012}.
+Thus, gravity can be attractive at small scales but repulsive at cosmic scales and this can be the reason behind this apparent contradiction.
+In our model, it is the JBD parameter that will determine how gravity acts at different scales.